 To support the implementation of AI, additional studies were conducted to evaluate semen quality, identify suitable diluents and dilution rates, assess fertilizing capacity of extended Horasi semen, and develop protocols for short-term (48hours) semen preservation that are suitable for the Horasi chicken ecotype.
 Remarkably, findings showed that Horasi cockerels produce semen of good quality, suitable for AI and cryopreservation (Burilo and Kashoma, 2023a).
 Furthermore, Beltsville Poultry Semen Extender (BPSE) when used at a 1:2 ratio with semen was found to maintain motility, viability, and fertilizing potential under liquid storage at 4oC (Burilo and Kashoma, 2023b; Burilo and Kashoma, 2023c).

 Cryopreservation of poultry sperm is crucial not only for facilitating artificial insemination but also for maintaining genetic diversity, disease control, conserving endangered species, and improving genetic material preservation (Sun et al., 2022).
-For several years studies have been directed to define the best conditions of freezing to avoid cell damages while maintaining fertilization ability.
-Researches on extenders (Lake, BPSE, CARI) cryoprotectants (glycerol, dimethyl-sulphoxide, dimethyl formamide, dimethyl acetamide, ethylene-glycol), dilution, cooling and thawing rates, package and freezing methods were key factors explored (Abouelezz et al., 2017; Khiabani et al., 2017; Lotfi et al., 2017; Miranda et al., 2018; Petričáková et al., 2022).
+For several years, studies have been directed to define the best conditions of freezing to avoid cell damages while maintaining fertilization ability.
+Researches on extenders (Lake, BPSE, CARI) cryoprotectants (glycerol, dimethyl-sulphoxide, dimethyl formamide, dimethyl acetamide, ethylene-glycol), dilution, cooling and thawing rates, package and freezing methods were explored key factors (Abouelezz et al., 2017; Khiabani et al., 2017; Lotfi et al., 2017; Miranda et al., 2018; Petričáková et al., 2022).
 However, the success of semen cryopreservation is highly dependent on the vigilant selection and optimization of extenders, cryoprotectants, and insemination protocols, which collectively lessen the freezing-induced damage to sperm and maximize post-thaw fertility and hatchability (Arif et al., 2025).
 Although several techniques for cryopreservation of avian semen have been developed and shown auspicious results on sperm vitality and fertilization rates in different breeds and lines of chicken (Blesbois, 2007; Svoradová et al., 2021; Arif et al., 2025), factors such as types of semen extenders, cryoprotectants, pre-freezing conditions, packaging, and freezing–thawing rates, significantly influence the efficiency of cryopreservation.
 Therefore, a robust semen cryopreservation method is required to improve long-term viability and fertility for some chicken ecotypes such as Horasi chicken to support long-term genetic conservation and multiplication through AI programs.
 Thus, this study’s goal was to assess the cryopreservation and insemination protocols for good fertility and hatchability of Horasi chicken ecotype semen.

 2. material and methods